5 Crucial Things You Need to Know When Taking Out a Loan

 2. Your Credit Score

 Your credit score is the biggest determining factor in your ability to get a loan at a good interest rate.
-You want to know your credit score months before you start applying for a personal loan.
+As such, you want to know your credit score months before you applying for a loan.
 This way, if there are things on your report that need to be disputed, you can do that.

 Does the interest rate make a big difference?
 You bet.
 Even a quarter of a point can mean hundreds or thousands of dollars in interest.
 What seems like a few dollars more in your monthly payment can add up over the life of the loan.

-The bottom line is that you want the best interest rate possible.
-You can start by getting your credit report from AnnualCreditReport.com, which is the free government website that allows you to pull your credit report at no charge once a year.
+The bottom line is you want the best interest rate possible.
+You can get your credit report from resources like AnnualCreditReport, which is the free government website that allows you to pull your credit report at no charge once a year.

 Review your report and see where you can make improvements.
 You want to make sure that you pay your debts on time and you pay down the balance as much as possible.
 Those are two things that impact your credit scores the most.